marawanokasha/thesis-benchmark/README.md

 	workon thesis-env
 	pip install -r requirements.txt

-Or if you installed the virtualenv locally:
+Or if you installed the virtualenv locally (doesnt seem to be needed anymore on vivara):

 	pip install --user -r requirements.txt

+For vivara, when creating the virtualenv, you may need to specify the python version as the default one is 3.4:

+    mkvirtualenv thesis-env2 -p /usr/bin/python2.7

 #### For NLTK: